ckan/ckan/CONTRIBUTING.rst

   `CHANGELOG file <https://github.com/okfn/ckan/blob/master/CHANGELOG.txt>`_
   briefly summarising your code changes.
-- Your branch should contain new or updated documentation for any new or updated code, see `Contributing to CKAN's Documentation`_.
+- Your branch should contain new or updated documentation for any new or updated code, see `Contributing to the CKAN Documentation`_.
 - Your branch should be up to date with the master branch of the central CKAN repo, see `Keeping Up with master`_.
 - All the CKAN tests should pass on your branch, see